‘Alaskan Bush People’ Filming Location Reportedly Torched By Huge Wildfire

-The filming location of the Discovery Channel’s Alaskan Bush People may have been set alight due to a wildfire on the Palmer Mountain, near Loomis, Washington, according to reports from TV Insider.
+The filming location of the Discovery Channel’s Alaskan Bush People may have been set alight due to a wildfire on Palmer Mountain, near Loomis, Washington, according to reports from TV Insider.
 The fire began raging on Tuesday and has yet to be fully contained.
-So far it has burned through an estimated 6,000 acres.
+So far, it has burned through an estimated 6,000 acres.

-In an update provided on the Washington Department of Natural Resources twitter account late Wednesday, the blaze that is being referred to as the Palmer Fire has been constrained below the 6,000 acres, but was still engulfing more than 5,000.
+In an update provided on the Washington Department of Natural Resources Twitter account late Wednesday, the blaze that is being referred to as the Palmer Fire has been constrained below 6,000 acres, but was still engulfing more than 5,000.
 Due to a combination of district firefighters, the Department of Natural Resources, and the Bureau of Land Management, the progress of the fire had been slowed down.
 Unfortunately, they admitted that the fire was not yet contained and expected to grow.

 The organization added that additional units were arriving at the site to provide structure protection and fire suppression efforts.
 Their current strategy is constructing flanks of dozer and hand lines to push back the flames while utilizing burnout operations if required.

-A tweet from the National Weather Service of Spokane, Washington, on Thursday, gave a glimpse of the fire, showing the Palmer Mountain engulfed with smoke.
+A tweet from the National Weather Service of Spokane, Washington, on Thursday, gave a glimpse of the fire, showing Palmer Mountain engulfed with smoke.

 The view from the Aeneas, Washington cam pointed North towards the #PalmerFire is …unusual for an August Morning in the Okanogan Valley. #WAWX pic.twitter.com/mOISSGJzEz